unikum-sol/brainstem/README.md

 either `stabil` or `konvergiert`, with zero signals flagged as divergent.
 This drift run supersedes the historical 1,344-cycle baseline, which applied only to a much earlier architectural state.

+**Cortisol Stage 2 is active and functionally verified.** `stage=2` is set in the production database (not observer-only Stage 1).
+Under real production conditions it has never yet been triggered (`allostatic_load` never exceeded 0.2483 against a 0.6 threshold over 11,500+ cycles — a sign of a consistently calm system, not a defect).
+Because it was never exercised live, the actual, unmodified `_apply_stage2_nudges()` function was run directly against an isolated synthetic database with artificially elevated stress (injected negative `effectiveness_score` values): confirmed correct behavior — intervention only above threshold, per-value cap (0.01) and per-cycle budget (0.03) strictly respected, cooldown (3 cycles) correctly honored, 0 rollbacks across 15 real interventions, and a clean error path for a missing target table.

+**Hypothesis graduation (`uncertain_hypothesis` → `stable_hypothesis`) is
+active and has already graduated 36 hypotheses**, starting at cycle 112 through cycle 1,641, with none since (see Roadmap and GUI State below for the full explanation — this is expected queue-size behavior, not a defect).
+All 36 graduations passed exclusively through the consolidation criterion (≥3 confirmed, reinforced Phase-7d survival cycles); the `_critic_gate` itself has so far always returned `"no_critic_snapshot"` (no independent critic evaluation took place), because a critic snapshot can only be created once `phase5g_experiment_outcomes` contains data — the same, already-known Stage-B safety boundary responsible for the frozen `effectiveness`/`exploration_bias`/`plasticity_level` values described further below.

 ### Current Architecture